daNoet/arch-homeserver/README.md

+[!WARNING]
+This repository is work in progress!

-# arch-homeserver
+# Arch HomeServer Setup
-Homeserver using Arch as its base.